subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 Can such a system serve as a model for the brain?
 The topology of the inter-connections in brains, called the connectome, is too complex to comprehend even using the latest advances.
 However if the functioning of the brain is determined by its energy function, and furthermore if ANNs such as transformers can serve as good models for the brain's energy function, then it provides an alternative way by which the latest advances in ANNs can be used to build models for the brain.
-We started down this path in Part 3 by showing how EBM based models can be used to generate images by a process of energy minimization, and in this article we will use it to create a model for perception in brains.
+We started down this path in [Part 3](https://subirvarma.github.io/GeneralCognitics/2026/02/13/statmech3.html) by showing how EBM based models can be used to generate images by a process of energy minimization, and in this article we will use it to create a model for perception in brains.
 But brains do much more than perception, they enable us to plan hypothetical scenarios, as well as take actions in the real world.
-It is this set of capabilities that I will focus on in this article, namely how EBMs models can be used to do these operations.
+We will see that these capabilities are intimately tied to perception so that EBMs models can be used to do these operations as well.

 These theories are based on the fundamental idea that in order to survive, living creatures need to create a model for their environment within themselves.
 Consider the simplest kind of life, such as a uni-cellular creatures such as bacteria.
 Their insides are cordoned off from the environment by means of a cell wall (in neuroscience this is referred to as a Markov Blanket) .
 However in order to survive they need informtion about the outside world in order to feed themselves for example, and this is obtained by means of sensors on their cell walls.
 The information from these sensors gets converted into a model that the creature uses to move around and get closer to food sources, and this serves as a simple example of a environment model.